 Assistive devices to help with walking (walking aids)

-Physiotherapists (physical therapists) are trained to help you choose an assistive device or walking aid, depending on your balance problem and health status.
-These range from a simple walking cane to more elaborate walkers and wheelchairs.
-Your walking aid must be carefully matched to your particular needs.
+Assistive devices can help you live safely and independently, if you use them correctly.
+Physical therapists can help you choose an assistive device or walking aid, depending on your balance problem and health status.
+These range from a cane to walkers and wheelchairs.
+Your walking aid must be carefully matched to your needs.

-The increased risk of falls and fractures is the most serious complication of balance problems.
-Visiting nurses or occupational therapists trained to evaluate home safety can check to make sure that your home is as safe as possible.
-They often recommend some changes be made, such as:
+Balance problems increase the risks of falls and broken bones.
+Trained visiting nurses or occupational therapists can check to make sure that your home is as safe as possible.
+They often recommend changes like:

-- removing obstacles and hazards like loose rugs, electrical wires, and unstable furniture
+- Removing hazards like loose rugs, electrical wires, and unstable furniture

 Other lifestyle approaches to reduce falls include:

-- using proper footwear (well-fitting walking shoes with low heels, thin firm soles, and heel collar support)
+- Using proper footwear (well-fitting walking shoes with low or no heels, thin firm soles, and heel supports)